-We’re committed to supporting Kiwi kids – and making sure New Zealand is a place our kids will love to live in the future.
+We’re committed to supporting Kiwi kids – and making sure New Zealand is the best place in the world to be a child.

 Giving kids the best start in life

 - Our Families Package means families all around the country will see their weekly incomes rise – including many families who have missed out under the policies of previous governments, and families who might be feeling the pressure.
 With it, 384,000 families will be an average of $75 per week better off.

 - Our extension to Working for Families will make it easier to raise a family in New Zealand.
 We’re boosting Working for Families for all those currently receiving it, and widening our reach – offering support to over 30,000 more families.

 - We've extended paid parental leave to 22 weeks, which will be further extended to 26 weeks by 2020.